elitaldev/bergamot-caffe/README copy.md

 - On the order page, users will be able to search for the item they are looking for via the search bar below.

 ![search bar](/coderscafe/cafe/assets/image/search-bar.png)

+- when a user made their order and submited it, they shall go to the payment and pay throght paypal.

 ----